 The Off Fossil Fuels for a Better Future Act and the 100 by ’50 Act because “America should be running entirely on clean energy by mid-century…We cannot leave our children a planet that has been profoundly damaged.”

-An Employee Free Choice Act to “make it easier for workers, public and private, to exercise their right to form or join a union.”
+The Workplace Democracy Act to “make it easier for workers, public and private, to exercise their right to form or join a union.”

 The Choice Act because “Americans should be able to access pubic coverage through a public option, (since) health care is a right, not a privilege, and our health care system should put people ahead of profits.”